Assess the scope of analysis versus the scope of design.

 diagram is typically a single scenario.

-Collaboration diagram: One of the two UML standard interaction diagrams designed to model the communication
+Collaboration diagram: One of the two UML standard interaction diagrams designed to model the communication between objects.

 Preserve the problem domain model